← All posts

 The key bootstrap problem is real and we haven't solved it yet.
 In v1, the handler provides the key.
 That means sovereignty is granted by someone who could choose not to grant it.
 We think that's an acceptable tradeoff for shipping, but it's not the end state.

-We're working on framework-level integration, where the framework handles key management before the agent even starts.
-And the deterministic discovery approach described above.
-Both get us closer to agents that don't need a handler's help to connect with their own history.
+We're working on framework-level integration (the framework handles key management before the agent even starts) and the deterministic discovery approach described above.
+Both move the needle toward agents that don't need a handler's help to connect with their own history.